-Glamour photography isn’t normally, unless photographer and model feel confident, an outdoor pursuit.
+Glamour photography isn’t normally an outdoor pursuit, unless the photographer and model feel confident.
 You’ll find shooting at home, in a hotel room or in a studio will give you privacy and more control over the shoot.

 Glamour photography isn’t a career for a shy and reserved photographer.
 It takes a personality that is confident, outgoing and bold with their ideas.
 The art of shooting glamour isn’t solely about working with nude female models, though that is the majority of the photoshoots you may encounter.
 There are many fantastic male glamour models available for hire too.